arvdsar/alexblog/content/DIY Archive/diy-wireless-lcd-display.md

 The data from the energy monitor Arduino is published online with PVOutput.org, but you have to be online to view the data.
 I wanted to see the data in our living room without using a PC or smartphone.
 So, I built an Arduino-based wireless LCD display that can send and receive data using the RFM12b 868 MHz transceiver.

-Unfortunately, you need a power supply, so one wire is necessary. :-(
+Unfortunately, you need a power supply, so at least one wire is necessary.
 (In my previous versions, I used cheap 434 MHz receivers with the Virtual Wire library.
 I've upgraded my setup to all RFM12b transceivers, so I can send & receive data and use the Jeelib library.
 An additional benefit is that I can easily use an ATtiny84 for sensors like TinyTX.)

 ### The Wireless LCD Display Uses the Following Components: